cmusser/vpnd/README.md

 role: net-gw
 remote_host: vpn-gw.network-2.com
 ```
-Private network #1's default router needs to be configured with a route
+Internal network #1's default router needs to be configured with a route
-to private network #2, via its local VPN gateway:
+to internal network #2, via its local VPN gateway:

 `route add 10.1.0.0/16 172.16.0.2`